Read Excel Metadata & Manage Spreadsheet Comments Using GroupDocs.Metadata in Java

 Conclusion

-- Use Maven to manage dependencies or download the JAR directly from their website.
+A: Use Maven to add the dependency (see the Maven Setup section) or download the JAR directly from the official release page.

-Is it possible to modify comments using this library?
+Q: Is it possible to modify comments with this library?

 - Documentation